atrocore/atrocore/README.md

 ## Feature Overview
 ![Feature Overview](_assets/atrocore-feature-overview-tags.svg)

+## Enterprise Edition?
+There is no Enterprise Edition, only the Core, free modules and paid modules.

 ## For Whom Is AtroCore?

 AtroCore is the best fit **for businesses**, who want to: